AltspaceVR/altspacevr-project-impostor-rendering/README.md

 # Part 2 - Enhancements

-Now that you have a basic working impostor, add some functionality that would be fun in VR that showcases your skills and creativity.
+Now that you have a basic working impostor, add one or two new pieces of functionality that would be fun in VR that showcases your skills and creativity.
 This is the open ended part of the project and is your chance to blow us away!

 Some potential ideas: